After installing the flywheel, I’m ready to install the clutch. You can see how I install the flywheel here.

 Once more, I verify the location of the paint marks.
 I verify the flywheel mark is at the bottom and the clutch housing cover paint mark is at the top.

 I rotate the flywheel counter-clockwise to position the pressure plate paint mark to the top so I can see it through the top of the starter motor opening.
-It’s hare to see since it’s on the edge of the pressure plate.
-All three marks are opposite each other and none of them are aligned with each other, so all the parts are installed correctly so the engine will run as smoothly as possible.
+It’s hard to see since it’s on the edge of the pressure plate.
+All three marks are 120 degrees from each other and none of them are on top of each other, so all the parts are installed correctly and the engine will run as smoothly as possible.

 I use a socket wrench to tighten the six bolts until they are snug.
 To prevent the flywheel from turning while I torque the bolts, I put a large flat blade screw driver between two teeth of the flywheel with the screw driver shaft against the left side of the oil pump cut out.
 Then I torque the bolts to 15 Ft-Lbs in a cross-wise pattern.